 Kirk was well-known for bending and breaking rules for expediency; in fact, in Star Trek VI, Klingon General Chang accused him of being a "career-minded opportunist" because of how often Kirk disobeyed orders.
 Kirk chose to ignore a Starfleet regulations in the first battle with Khan, and he paid for it dearly, both in the deaths of novice crew members, and ultimately in Spock's supreme sacrifice that saved the ship from Khan's final gambit.
 Spock's death is one of the most powerful in the history of Star Trek, and Shatner gave the performance of his life in both the death scene and at Spock's funeral.

-Ultimately the film is about life, death, and rebirths, and the relationships between two generations: Kirk with David, his son; Scotty with Peter Preston, his nephew; Spock with Saavik, his protege; and Khan with Joachim, one of his henchmen.
+Ultimately the film is about life, death and rebirths, and the relationships between two generations: Kirk with David, his son; Scotty with Peter Preston, his nephew; Spock with Saavik, his protege; and Khan with Joachim, one of his henchmen.
 (Some fans believe Joachim was Khan's son with the deceased Marla McGivers.)

 Unable to see past his hatred, unable to conceive what life he might still have ahead of him, Khan took his crew on a mission of death and, ultimately, suicide.
 Kirk, by contrast, refused to give in to hate, and through his love for his friends he found a new life for himself.
-He was also able to bridge the gulf between himself and his son, and his rapprochement with David in many ways best represents the emotional core of the film.
+He was also able to bridge the gulf between himself and his son, and his rapproachment with David in many ways best represents the emotional core of the film.

 We also see Kirk's friendship with Spock and McCoy portrayed in greater depth than ever before.
 McCoy is someone Kirk can talk to and work through things with, but Spock, despite being an alien, provides incisive insights of which McCoy is incapable.